Assistant Surgeon John Peter Hamilton Boileau

 Assistant Surgeon John Peter Hamilton Boileau was the son of Lestock Francis Boileau RN, Inspecting Commander of Coastguards.

-Medical Education at Trinity College Dublin.
-Graduated BA 1864, MA 1897, MB in 1864 and MD in 1873.
-In 1863 became a Licentiate, and in 1874 a Fellow of the Royal College of Surgeons in Ireland and also took the Diploma in Public Health.
+He obtained his medical education at Trinity College Dublin and graduated BA 1864, MA 1897, MB in 1864 and MD in 1873.
+In 1863, he became a Licentiate, and in 1874 a Fellow of the Royal College of Surgeons in Ireland and also took the Diploma in Public Health.
 He won prizes in chemistry, practical chemistry, materia medica, anatomy and physiology and first prizes in physical science (Government School of Mines) and geometry (Royal Dublin Society).

 9 June 1865 Assistant Surgeon 29th (Worcestershire) Regiment of Foot for 12 years.

 Malta 1866 On regimental duties at Fort Ricasoli and Fort Lower St Elmo.

 Dec 1869 To the West Indies with 29th Regiment to relieve 84th Foot.

 Boileau served with the 29th Foot continuously for more than three years in Jamaica and Barbados.
 He states that while in the West Indies he

 attended altogether but two fatal cases, (mitral valve disease, the sequel of rheumatic fever, and a case of acute haemorrhagic phthisis in a young recruit).
 We lost not a single man, woman, or child from any endemic or epidemic disease; nor indeed from any zymotic disease whatever, either at Newcastle, Jamaica, or at Barbados, nor did we invalid any, to the best of my recollection.1

 18 Sep 1872 Birth of a daughter, Eileen, at Newcastle Jamaica.